AbsaOSS/hermes/_docs/0.2.0/usage.md

 - `errColumn` is a columns that will be appended in the result parquet file, showing location of the difference found in that row
 - `actualPrefix` is a prefix of columns comming from the new data source
 - `expectedPrefix` is a prefix of columns comming from the referential data source
-- `allowDuplicates` is switch to allow or disallow duplicate columns in comparisons.
+- `allowDuplicates` is switch to allow or disallow duplicate rows in comparisons.
 Duplicates will be ignored.

 Default properties are